eosantigen/devops-logbook/README.md

 ### About

-A logbook web app with ActiveDirectory auth and Slack notifications for logged tasks.
+A logbook web app with ActiveDirectory (LDAP) auth and Slack notifications for logged tasks.

 ### Built on